CodeYourFuture/The-Piscine/Project-Shared-Bookmarks/README.md

 ## Supplied scaffolding

+We have supplied a few sample files in the repo to demonstrate how you can define functions in one file and use them from another file.
+Feel free to use these files in your solution if you want, or to just use them for inspiration for your own solution.

+Note that when running locally, in order to open a web page which uses modules, you must serve the directory over HTTP e.g. with https://www.npmjs.com/package/http-server - you can't open the `index.html` file using a `file://` URL.

-We have provided a `storage.js` file, which contains four functions to help with data storage. `storage.js` is a file containing four functions:
+We have also provided a `storage.js` file, which contains four functions to help with data storage. `storage.js` is a file containing four functions:

 - `getUserIds()`: when called, returns an array of strings, each of which is a user id
 - `getData(userId)`: when called with a user id string as an argument, returns an array of objects, each of which represents a bookmark that belongs to the user